René of Anjou: Biography

 Naples, however, was also claimed by Alfonso V of Aragon, who had been first adopted and then repudiated by Joanna II.
 In 1441 Alfonso laid a six-month siege to Naples.
-René returned to France in the same year, and though he retained the title of king of Naples his effective rule was never recovered.
+René returned to France in 1442, and though he retained the title of king of Naples his effective rule was never recovered.
 Later efforts to recover his rights in Italy failed.
 His mother Yolande, who had governed Anjou in his absence, died in 1442.

 René took part in the negotiations with the English at Tours in 1444, and peace was consolidated by the marriage of his younger daughter, Margaret, with Henry VI of England at Nancy.

-René now made over the government of Lorraine to his son John, who was, however, only formally installed as Duke of Lorraine on the death of Queen Isabella in 1453.
+René now made over the government of Lorraine to his son John, who was, however, only formally installed as Duke of Lorraine on the death of René's wife Isabella in 1453.
 René had the confidence of Charles VII, and is said to have initiated the reduction of the men-at-arms set on foot by the king, with whose military operations against the English he was closely associated.
 He entered Rouen with him in November 1449.

 After his second marriage with Jeanne de Laval, daughter of Guy of Laval and Isabella of Brittany, René took a less active part in public affairs, devoting himself to composing poetry and painting miniatures, gardening and raising animals.
 The fortunes of his house declined in his old age: in 1466, the rebellious Catalans offered the crown of Aragon to René.
-His son John, unsuccessful in Italy, was sent to take up the conquest of that kingdom but died —apparently by poison— at Barcelona on 16 December 1470.
+His son John, unsuccessful in Italy, was sent to take up the conquest of that kingdom but died—apparently by poison—at Barcelona on 16 December 1470.
 John's eldest son Nicholas perished in 1473, also under suspicion of poisoning.
 In 1471, René's daughter Margaret was finally defeated in the Wars of the Roses.
 Her husband and her son were killed and she herself became a prisoner who had to be ransomed by Louis XI in 1476.

 René retired to Aix-en-Provence and in 1474 made a will by which he left Bar to his grandson René II, Duke of Lorraine; and Anjou and Provence to his nephew Charles, count of Le Maine.
 King Louis XI seized Anjou and Bar, and two years later sought to compel René to exchange the two duchies for a pension.
 The offer was rejected, but further negotiations assured the lapse to the crown of the duchy of Anjou and the annexation of Provence was only postponed until the death of the Count of Le Maine.
-René died on 10 July 1480 at Aix, but was buried in the cathedral of Angers.
+René died on 10 July 1480 at Aix, but was buried in the Angers Cathedral, Angers.
 In the 19th century, historians bestowed on him the epithet "the good".